evris99/amazon-etsy-review-scraper/README.md

 To download Etsy reviews you need an API key from [here](https://www.etsy.com/developers/documentation/getting_started/api_basics).
 This is not needed for Amazon reviews.

-To start downloading product reviews past your API key in the top input box and write the URLs to the products on the lower input box.
+To start downloading product reviews paste your API key in the top input box and write the URLs to the products on the lower input box.
 Then click the button.

 ## Installation